Alexander-556/PowerShellScripts/README.md

 #### PowerShell 7.5

-[PowerShell](https://learn.microsoft.com/en-us/powershell/) is a powerful, cross-platform shell and scripting language developed by Microsoft.
+[PowerShell](https://learn.microsoft.com/en-us/powershell/scripting/overview?view=powershell-7.5) is a powerful, cross-platform shell and scripting language developed by Microsoft.
 It's designed for task automation, system configuration, and integrates deeply with Windows and the .NET runtime.
 This project uses PowerShell 7.5 on Windows.

 Compared to the traditional Command Prompt (cmd.exe), PowerShell offers:

-- Object-based output instead of plain text
+- Object-based input/output instead of plain text
 - More consistent syntax and naming conventions
 - Support for logic, loops, functions, and structured error handling
 - Built-in tools like `Get-Help` for discovering how commands work